The Present Policy Position

 Subsidies:

-One measure might be to look at subsidies, because their cost is probably much easier to estimate than the impact of regulations.
-The International Energy Agency (IEA), an intergovernmental organization established through the Organisation for Economic Co-operation and Development (OECD), estimated subsidies for their World Energy Outlook 2012.
+One measure might be to look at subsidies because their cost is probably much easier to estimate than the impact of regulations.
+The International Energy Agency (IEA), an intergovernmental organization established through the Organization for Economic Co-operation and Development (OECD), estimated subsidies for their World Energy Outlook 2012.
 They found world-wide subsidies for renewable energy in 2011 of $88 billion, or just over 0.1% of the world economy.
 (International Energy Agency World Energy Outlook 2012, chapter 7,).
 However, IEA also found that direct fossil-fuel subsidies worldwide totaled $523 billion, almost six times more, and just over 0.7% of the world economy (World Energy Outlook, Executive Summary, 2012).

 The International Monetary Fund (IMF) provided a more comprehensive estimate of subsidies for fossil-fuel energy (Energy Subsidy Reform: Lessons and Implications, 2013).
 The IMF considered pre-tax and post-tax subsidies.
 Pre-tax subsidies are primarily payments or other ways that allow consumers to spend less than the market rate for fossil fuels, and are mostly found in the developing world.
 Post-tax subsidies include lower tax rates on sales of fossil fuels than on sales of other goods and services, and failure of tax rates to recover the externality damages from fossil-fuel use to health, environment, etc.; this includes climate change, which was calculated at the social cost of $25 per ton of CO2, perhaps on the low end but within the range typically seen in such studies.